Flairings/Flairings/README.md

 ## Flairings
-hello donny, most of my projects are private, but for the ones that are public. you have permission to use under the specified Licence, all i ask is you star the project if using.
+hello donnys, most of my projects are private, but for the ones that are public. you have permission to use under the specified Licence, all i ask is you star the project if using.

 ### Contact
 <a href="https://flairings.agency/">flairings.agency</a>

-### Tooling

 #### Tools
 <img src="https://img.shields.io/badge/Flask-000000?style=for-the-badge&logo=flask&logoColor=white">